Weizhe-Chen/PyPolo/docs/installation.md

     It can provide faster package installations and updates, especially for large packages or complex dependencies.
     Mamba also has a more efficient dependency solver that can handle complex dependency graphs with fewer conflicts than conda.

-If you have already installed `conda`, you can still install `mamba` by
+If you have already installed `conda`, you can also install `mamba` by

 ```bash
 conda install mamba -c conda-forge